Since the beginning of time, jewelry businesses have been widely redeemed as highly profitable and they are.

 In certain shots, you may want a ring or bracelet to stand upright.
-Using glue dots which will hold the piece of jewelry temporarily can help you achieve that.
+Using glue dots that will hold the piece of jewelry temporarily can help you achieve that.

 Whether you use glue or tape, try to make it as invisible as you can.
 Some of it will show up in the image and can be removed during post-production.

 One tip which a lot of photographers take for granted is product cleanliness.
 For learning how to photograph jewelry, this is one of the most important tips.